 Business travellers range from someone who is self-employed to someone working for a larger Corporate company.
 This article will help you to know what to take on a business trip that you will find useful.

 Travelling like this can be stressful enough and yet you are expected to cope with this and also perform at your maximum level throughout the entire day.
-Over the year I have covered thousands of air miles to meetings, conferences, road shows and other business events.
-Along the way I picked up many tips to make this easier.
+Over the years we have covered thousands of air miles to meetings, conferences, road shows and other business events.
+Along the way we picked up many tips to make this easier.

-Pack everything the night before, check all of your reservation details, get a good night’s sleep and go to bed early if you have that horrible morning flight.
-You should especially check arrangements if you haven’t actually made them yourself.
-I was caught out like that a few times with stupid flight times booked.
+Pack everything the night before, check all of your reservation details, get a good night's sleep and go to bed early if you have that horrible morning flight.
+You should especially check arrangements if you haven't actually made them yourself.
+We have been caught out like that a few times with stupid flight times booked.

 Tip 2 - What to Pack and Take on a Business Trip?

 A pen and paper are always handy.
-I also like to have cash with me, some change and about £50 – 100 in notes.
+We also like to have cash some change and about £50 - 100 in notes.
 Check the wallet has a driving license or some form of ID.
-For travel outside the UK don’t forget the passport.
+For travel outside the UK don't forget the passport.

-I also like to take a print out of directions to the meeting place and the hotel if you are staying over.
-I also like to have a packet of mints or some gum and a bar of chocolate and some water. (after you go through security of course)
+We also like to take a print out of directions to the meeting place and the hotel if you are staying over.
+We also like to have a packet of mints or some gum and a bar of chocolate and some water. (after you go through security of course)